emu-russia/dmgcpu/seq.md

 Since the polarity of CLKs is now known (CLK9 = CLK, CLK8 = CCLK), we can say for sure that it is posedge DFF.

 In fact, when using Dual Rails, you can easily turn a posedge DFF into a negedge by simply rearranging the CLK complement signals.
+(and moreover this is what is done for `g84`, turning it into negedge dff)

 A distinctive feature of the circuits that do Edge Detection is the two serial MUX's that are opened complementary to the CLK.
 Using black magic and propagation delay - the edge of the signal is caught.